sunpy/sunpy-SEP/SEP-0002-revised.md

 * All members shall serve a maximum of a two-year term, and may be re-appointed at the end of their term.
 * Membership terms should be staggered so that approximately half the number of members will end their terms in any given year.
 * The Advisory Board may appoint members to its number up to the maximum number of members.
 * The Advisory Board should work to ensure that the composition of the Advisory Board represents a diverse cross-section of the scientific community with an interest in SunPy.
-This diversity should consider things such as research topic, career stage, as well as all other forms of diversity such as gender.
+This diversity should consider things such as research topic, career stage, as well as all other forms of diversity.
 * An Advisory Board member may be removed by a two-thirds majority vote of the Advisory Board or by Project Members following the same procedure as for the removal of a member of the Steering Committee.

 #### Meetings